 Credit risk is the risk of potential loss to the Company if the counterparty to a financial instrument fails to meet its contractual obligations.
-The Company is exposed to credit risk with respect to its cash, receivables, deposits and other assets, and its maximum exposure to credit risk is the carrying value of these assets at December 31, 2018.
+The Company is exposed to credit risk with respect to its cash, receivables, deposits and other assets, and its maximum exposure to credit risk is the carrying value of these assets at December 31, 2019.

-Cash and other assets are deposited with high credit quality financial institutions as determined by a primary ratings agency.
+Cash and other assets are deposited with high quality financial institutions as determined by a primary ratings agency.

-Deposits are held by a related company and management expects them to meet their obligations (Note 20(a)).
+Deposits are held by a related company (Note 19(a)) and an external third party and management expects them to meet their obligations.